 The second and larger source of the exorbitant privilege results from the fact that U.S. investors in the aggregate own a riskier, higher-average-return portfolio than do foreign investors in the United States.
-U.S. portfolios abroad are weighted toward equity investment and foreign direct investment, while foreign claims against the United States are more concentrated in government and agency securities and bank deposits.
-As a consequence, in recent years capital gains (in local currency) on U.S. investments abroad have far exceeded the capital gains enjoyed by foreign investors in the United States.
+U.S. portfolios abroad are weighted toward equity investment and foreign direct investdepreciates against the euro, yen, and other currencies.

-As a consequence of their country's ability to borrow massive amounts in its own currency, U.S. investors benefit from a capital gain (and European, Japanese, and other investors suffer from a capital loss) when the dollar depreciates against the euro, yen, and other currencies.
+As a consequence of their country's ability to borrow massive amounts in its own currency, U.S. investors benefit from a capital gain (and European, Japanese, and other investors suffer from a capital loss) when the dollar sist.

-Thus, notwithstanding the run of record U.S. current account deficits, the U.S. net international investment position has remained roughly stable in dollar terms and has actually declined as a share of U.S. and world GDP.
-This does not imply that it will remain stable forever if current account deficits persist.
 But it does confirm that the United States has benefited from the exorbitant privilege, and that the revaluation of the U.S. net liability position caused by a weaker dollar is an important part of the international adjustment process of the twenty-first century.